StephenGss/PAL/README.md

 	* Trade with trader entities
 * **INTERACT \[entity id\]**
 	* Interact with an entity.
 Ex. sense the recipes available for a trader agent
+* **NOP**
+	* Advances time by one step without taking any actions.
+Incures no step cost, but allows actors(external agents) to advance.